 It's a feature that allows the system to automatically deduct a fixed amount from an employee's salary each month for a specified period.
 Instead of manually entering the deduction each time the payroll is generated, the system handles it for you.

-How to get started with this feature?
+How do you start using this feature?
 (Steps)

-Start & End Date: You can leave the end date open (e.g., phone allowance) as long as the employee is employed, or set it for a specific period (e.g., temporary housing allowance).
+Specify the duration (Start & End Date): You can leave the end date open (e.g., phone allowance) as long as the employee is employed, or specify a fixed period (e.g., temporary housing allowance).

 Note: You can stop the deduction even if you set an end date in March.
 You can manually intervene and stop the deduction in February if certain circumstances arise.